beugi19/Capital-Bikeshare/README.md

 app.py: App giving a prediction on shared bikes

+index.html: Website that is called up when the app runs

 ## Introduction
 The aim of this project is to do analysis on the data by Capital Bikeshare, a company operating a bike sharing service in Washington DC, using several different machine learning methods.
 The following questions are in the focus: